 - No pump or paddles included

-- You may prefer it with a backbone which requires an additional purchase (Click Here to view the current price at Amazon)
+- You may prefer it with a backbone which requires an additional purchase (Click Here #ad to view it at Amazon)

 #4) Intex Explorer K2 Inflatable 2-Person Kayak